Drew Romig

-Andrew "Drew" Romig (born March 25, 1998) is an American soccer player who plays for Memphis 901 in the USL Championship.
+Andrew Romig (born March 25, 1998) is an American retired professional soccer player who played as a goalkeeper.

 Club career

 Romig signed with United Soccer League club Richmond Kickers in 2014.

 In 2016, Romig went to play college soccer at the University of North Carolina at Chapel Hill.
 In four seasons with the Tar Heels, Romig made 8 appearances.

 During his time at college, Romig played in the USL PDL with Wilmington Hammerheads and San Francisco City.

 In 2021, Romig played with USL League Two side South Georgia Tormenta 2.

 On March 7, 2022, Romig signed with USL Championship club Memphis 901 ahead of their 2022 season.
+He left Memphis following the 2023 season.

+Romig joined Charlotte Independence in USL League One on February 7, 2025.
+Romig retired from professional soccer in August 2025.